There is so much to discover about our planet

 CARL SAGAN (1934-1996)

-I am the Director of the Palaeontology, Geobiology and Earth Archives Research Centre (PANGEA) and the Chronos 14Carbon-Cycle Facility, both at UNSW.
+I am privileged to be the Director of the Earth and Sustainability Science Research Centre, and the Chronos 14Carbon-Cycle Facility, both at UNSW.
 I also lead the Earth's Past Future Project, an international research program dedicated to exploiting Nature's records of the past to reduce the uncertainties surrounding future change.
 Drilling ice cores, excavating ancient trees, and coring 'fossil' corals, my research spans the poles to the tropics.
-Working with some extraordinarily talented people, I am privileged to co-lead the Antarctic Science and Ancient Kauri projects.
+Working with some extraordinarily talented people, I also co-lead the Antarctic Science and Ancient Kauri projects.